How to Choose an Electricity or Natural Gas Plan

 The only change you should notice is the name of the supplier and your energy rate reported on your utility bill.
 The rest of the experience should be seamless.
 Your utility company remains the same and will continue servicing electrical and natural gas equipment, the delivery of your energy, and billing you for those services.

-Now that you know how simple it is to choose the right energy plan and switch energy suppliers, you are ready to figure out your current rate and compare it to electric and natural gas rates for different energy providers.
+Now that you know how simple it is to switch your energy suppliers, you are ready to figure out your current rate and compare it to electric and natural gas rates for different energy providers.
 Would a fixed-rate plan better serve your current situation?
 Or is a clean energy supplier appealing?
 Begin your search here, at Energy Harbor.